Five years ago, I wrote in our very first blog:

 It was our vision to build, along with my co-founders Murli Thirumale, Vinod Jayaraman, and the rest of the Portworx team, a data services platform that would move storage and data management (data availability, DR, shared access, backup, security, migrations, etc) into the background so that users could simply focus on their application development – in a container and service-oriented way.
 This new intelligent infrastructure needs to take care of itself and offer a developer-friendly self-service experience for the distributed, service-oriented application needs.
 This needs to be done in such a way that the runtime infrastructure is fused with this new control plane, and not an external resource that is remotely connected to it.
 Read my co-founder’s blog on how we do this here.

 Today, I think that we’ve achieved this vision and the proof is what the experienced teams of our customers have been able to build using Kubernetes, Portworx, and other pieces of the cloud-native stack.
 Companies like Royal Bank of Canada who run mission-critical apps on Kubernetes across multiple data centers with true zero RPO disaster recovery.
 T-Mobile who pushes the envelope on what a modern, application platform can deliver for world-wide development teams, reducing application deployment time from six months to hours.
-And ESRI who powers some of the most important geospatial analysis apps used for tracking Covid-19, wildfires, and disaster relief all in the public cloud using Kubernetes and Portworx.

 It is against this backdrop that I am thrilled to announce that Portworx is joining Pure Storage to form a new business unit dedicated to accelerating customer’s digital transformation by delivering a Modern Data Experience for any app running on any cloud and any storage infrastructure, at every stage of the Cloud Native lifecycle.